-Figure 14: Clustered rates of change, broken down by number of words per document.
+Figure 16.
+Clustered rates of change, broken down by document size.

-Figure 15: Clustered rates of change, broken down by number of words per document, and omitting the no change cluster.
+Figure 17.
+Clustered rates of change, broken down by the number of words per document.

-Figure 2, and the same y-axis semantics and bar graph encodings as in Figure 10.
-The most striking feature of this figure is that document size is strongly related to amount and rate of change, and counterintuitively so!
+and rate of change, and counterintuitively so!
 One might think that small documents are more likely to change, and if they do, change more severely (since any change is a large change).
 However, we found that large documents (32 KB and above) change much more frequently than smaller ones (4 KB and below).
+Cursory examination of the URLs and some sampled pages reveals no single explanation of this phenomenon; however, many of the pages in this category are log files and discussion lists.

-Figure 14 is similar in spirit, but examines the relationship between the number of words and the rate of change.
+Figure 17 is similar in spirit, but examines the relationship between the number of words and the rate of change.
 In a way, this metric is more straightforward, since the sensitivity of our shingling techniques depends on the number of words in a document.
-For documents with few words, our metric gives a relatively coarse, "all-or-nothing" similarity metric.
-Nonetheless, this figure echoes the observation of Figure 13, that large documents are more likely to change than smaller ones.
+For documents with only a few words, our metric gives a relatively coarse, 'all-or-nothing' similarity metric.
+Nonetheless, this figure echoes the observation of Figure 16, i.e. that large documents are more likely to change than smaller ones.

-In Figure 15, we examine the same information, excluding the documents with no change.
+In Figure 18, we examine the same information, excluding the documents with no change.
 We observe that pages with different numbers of words exhibit similar change behavior, except that pages with just a few words cannot show an intermediate amount of change, due to our sampling technique.
+We also spotted some apparent anomalies in the changes to documents with word counts greater than 2^{16} .
+However, the combined total of these documents is fewer than 0.01% of the total, and the anomalies turn out to be statistically insignificant.

 We further investigated whether there are any confounding relationships between document size and top-level domain.
-Figure 16 uses the same representation as Figure 13, but each chart considers only those URLs from a specific top-level domain.
-The distributions for the .com and .net domains exhibit a much stronger threshold effect for large documents than do .gov and .edu.
+Figure 19 uses the same representation as Figure 16, but each chart considers only those URLs from a specific top-level domain.
+The distributions for the .com and .net domains exhibit a much stronger threshold effect for large documents than do the .gov and .edu domains.